 Or not—it is impossible to predict Yemen’s future, but it is safe to say that the country will not see better days soon.
-The country is a mess, not only because of its internal struggles, but also because it is a pawn in the struggle for power in the Gulf between Saudi Arabia and Iran.
+The country is a mess, not only because of its internal struggles but also because it is a pawn in the struggle for power in the Gulf between Saudi Arabia and Iran.

 The GCC is now planning talks among the protagonists in Yemen’s crisis, but they may fail before they start.
-President Hadi realizes that the Houthis will not come to Aden and suggested Riyadh as venue for the talks, where, in fact, the Houthis are on the list of terrorist organisations.
+President Hadi realizes that the Houthis will not come to Aden and suggested Riyadh as the venue for the talks, where, in fact, the Houthis are on the list of terrorist organizations.
 The Houthis refused and insist on Sanaʿa.
 So does Saleh’s party.
 If the agreement on a venue is such a thorny issue, it is difficult to see harmony on more significant matters.